victordibia/tjdashboard/README.md

     nano config.js

 Note: do not add your credentials to the config.default.js file.

-Note: Please also edit the config.js to add details on your location (e.g. country, city and state).
+Note: Please also edit the config.js to add details on your weather location (e.g. country, city and state).
+This location is used to respond to the question `what is the weather`.

 ## Test Your Servo